Table of Contents

 - A Blend of Ethanol and Propylene

 The primary reason for this is that alcohol can directly cause inflammation in the stomach, resulting in vomiting.
-Also, if the animal is exposed to ethanol for a longer period of time, then it could stimulate emesis.
+Also, if the animal is exposed to Ethanol for extended periods, it could stimulate emesis.
 Moreover, high concentrations of ethyl alcohol can cause a slow muscle response that can further paralyze the animal if not treated timely.

 The common symptoms that animals exhibit if intoxicated with propylene glycol are; sedation, walking drunk (ataxia), lethargy, panting, or even severe seizures.

-Veterinary experts say that among the other animals, cats are most sensitive to propylene glycol, and therefore, in most countries, it is also prohibited to use propylene glycol in cats’ foods.
+Veterinary experts say cats are most sensitive to propylene glycol, among other animals.
+Therefore, in most countries, it is also prohibited to use propylene glycol in cats’ foods.

-In dogs, propylene glycol can cause nervous system depression or lactic acidosis if exposed for a longer duration of time.
+In dogs, propylene glycol can cause nervous system depression or lactic acidosis if exposed for longer.
 However, a small routine amount of propylene glycol is not harmful to dogs and is allowed to be used in dogs’ foods.

 Is Propylene Glycol RV Antifreeze Toxic to Animals?

-The use of propylene glycol is although debated widely by many veterinary experts, however, it is a mutually agreed research that propylene glycol can only harm animals if ingested or inhaled in large quantities.
-A worst-case scenario here could be, ‘your pet drank an antifreeze agent.’
+The use of propylene glycol is debated widely by many veterinary experts.
+However, it is a mutually agreed research that propylene glycol can only harm animals if ingested or inhaled in large quantities.
+A worst-case scenario could be, ‘your pet drank an antifreeze agent.’

 Therefore, it is highly recommended to keep your animals away while draining out the antifreeze agents of your RV.

-Because keep in mind that propylene glycol if consumed in large amounts, can lead to dangerous poisoning and further health complications, especially for cats.
+Keep in mind that propylene glycol, if consumed in large amounts, can lead to dangerous poisoning and further health complications, especially for cats.

-To know is RV antifreeze toxic to animals, as a rule of thumb, you can remember, the smaller the pet, the higher the chances of poisoning from an antifreeze.
-However, we might not be aware, but certainly bigger species can also be sensitive to it as the research on propylene glycol reaction on various animals is limited.
+To know if RV antifreeze is toxic to animals, as a rule of thumb, you can remember that the smaller the pet, the higher the chances of poisoning from an antifreeze.
+However, we might not be aware, but more prominent species can be sensitive to it as the research on propylene glycol reaction in various animals is limited.

 Emergency First Aid

-Keep the animals secluded away from the place of contact, because inhalation can also cause poisoning and other complications.
+Keep the animals away from the place of contact because inhalation can also cause poisoning and other complications.

 You can call the ASPCA only if you suspect your pet has ingested something toxic. the ASPCA’s national poison control number is (888) 426-4435

-If your pet is showing any of the signs below, get them to the Vet or animal hospital quickly as possible.
+If your pet is showing any of the signs below, transport your animal to the nearest Vet or animal hospital as quickly as possible.